 Cold brew coffee is most often made with a coarse grind size, using the “immersion” method of steeping grounds in cold water for 12+ hours.
 The reason for the coarse grind is that, when it’s time to filter the brewed coffee from the grounds, it doesn’t take hours (coarse grounds have lots of space in-between them compared to fine grounds, so the filtering is much faster).

-If you use a french press or a cold brew container to make your coffee, go with the coarse grind.
+If you use a French press to make your coffee, go with the coarse grind.

 However, there’s also another “slow drip” style of cold brew coffee, where cold water slowly drips over coffee grounds over the course for 3-5 hours.
 The water will only drip for so long, so these brewers use a medium grind setting so the coffee can be fully extracted by the time the water runs out.